TESS Revisits WASP-12: Updated Orbital Decay Rate and Constraints on Atmospheric Variability

 \subsection{Orbital Decay}

 Previous transit-timing analyses \citep{patra2017,m18a,yee2020,turner2021} uncovered strong evidence for a shrinking orbital period.
-Having obtained a large number of new transit timings from TESS Sectors 43--45 and extended the overall time baseline by almost two years, we carried out an updated ephemeris fit to refine the orbital decay rate estimate.
+Having obtained a large number of new transit timings from TESS Sectors 43--45 and extended the overall time baseline by almost 2 years, we carried out an updated ephemeris fit to refine the orbital decay-rate estimate.